srid/purescript-book-sources/chapter4.md

 PureScript provides a partial solution to this problem in the form of _tail recursion optimization_.

 _Note_: more complete solutions to the problem can be implemented in libraries using so-called _trampolining_, but that is beyond the scope of this chapter.
+The interested reader can consult the documentation for the `purescript-free` and `purescript-tailrec` packages.

 The key observation which enables tail recursion optimization is the following: a recursive call in _tail position_ to a function can be replaced with a _jump_, which does not allocate a stack frame.
 A call is in _tail position_ when it is the last call made before a function returns.
 This is the reason why we observed a stack overflow in the example - the recursive call to `f` was _not_ in tail position.